-Valuation dateJune 30, 2016Methods and Assumptions Used to Determine Contribution RatesEntry Age NormalActuarial cost methodEntry Age NormalAmortization method19 yearsAsset valuation methodMarket value of assetsInflation3.25%; including price inflation assumption of 2.5%Salary increases3.25% - 6.55% including inflationRetirement ageExperience-based table of rates that are specific to the type of eligibility conditionLast updated for 2016 valuation pursuant to an experience study of the period 2010 - 2015.MortalityRP-2014 mortality table for males and females, adjusted for improvement back to the observation period base year of 2006.
-The base year for males was then established to be 2017.
-Mortality rates for a particular calendar year are determined by applying the MP-2015 mortality improvement scale.

-The mortality table was established based on the experience of the Missouri LAGERS membership total.
-Based on the experience observed during the most recent 5 year period study.
+Methods and Assumptions Used to Determine Contribution Rates

+Actuarial cost method Entry Age Normal Amortization method Closed, level percent of payroll Equivalent single amortization period 19 years Asset valuation method Market value of assets Inflation 3.25%; including price inflation assumption of 2.5% Salary increases a es that are specific to the type of eligibility condition ation pursuant to an experience study of the period 2010 - 2015. to the observation perio then established to be males and females, adjusted for improvement back d base year of 2006.
+The base year for males was 2017.
+Mortality rates for a particular calendar year applying the MP-2015 mortality improvement scale. stablished based on the experience of the Missouri Based on the experience observed during the most recent 5 year period study.
+Other Information There were no benefit changes during the year
-Other Information